 Brain Injury Program Medical Director

-Dr. Ngo comes to Brooks from the Medical College of Wisconsin where he completed his residency in Physical Medicine and Rehabilitation (PM&R).
-He received his doctorate from the University of Wisconsin School of Medicine and Public Health in 2006 and completed his internship at the Michigan State University.
-His Bachelor’s degree is in Biomechanical Engineering, which he believes provides him with the problem solving skills for an excellent foundation in his chosen specialty of PM&R.
+Dr. Ngo comes to Brooks from Milwaukee, WI, where he completed his residency in Physical Medicine and Rehabilitation at the Medical College of Wisconsin.
+He received his Doctorate of Medicine degree from the University of Wisconsin School of Medicine and Public Health in 2006 and completed his internship at the Michigan State University.
+His Bachelor’s degree is in Biomechanical Engineering, which he believes provided him with a foundation of excellent problem solving skills and team work required for the practice of rehabilitation medicine.

-In addition to the inpatient Brain Injury Program, Dr. Ngo has expanded the scope of outpatient care to include a Comprehensive Spasticity Management Program, a Mild Traumatic Brain Injury clinic, and an Electrodiagnostic Medicine clinic.
+In addition to directing the Brain Injury Program, Dr. Ngo has expanded the scope of outpatient care to include a Comprehensive Spasticity Management Program, a Mild Traumatic Brain Injury (Concussion) clinic, and a Musculoskeletal/Electrodiagnostic Medicine clinic.
 His research experience includes using botulinum toxins (such as Botox) and intrathecal baclofen pumps to help reduce spasticity and other movement disorders.
-His most recent research work includes using electrodiagnostic studies to differentiate lower extremity neuropathies, and his paper will soon be published in the Archives of PM&R.

 Dr. Ngo and his wife moved to Jacksonville from the frozen tundra of Wisconsin, where they are avid Badgers and Packers fans.
-In his free time, Dr. Ngo enjoys photography and cooking.
-He and his wife also love to travel, especially to lesser known destinations.
+In his free time, Dr. Ngo and his wife enjoy traveling and photography.
 Dr. Ngo is also a member of the Brooks Rehabilitation Medical Group.*